ibm-cloud-architecture/ibm-cloud-stencils/README.md

 The proposed groups in Visio are shown below.

-The 3-section rectangle in use previously is accomplished with Cloud Universe + IBM Cloud + Other Networks in order to take advantage of containers for Visio power users and to bridge the former with the rest of the new containers.
+The existing 3-section rectangle is accomplished with Cloud Universe + IBM Cloud + Other Networks in order to take advantage of containers for Visio power users and to bridge the former with the new containers.

 The user has a choice of the outermost container being Cloud Universe or IBM Cloud or VPC.
-Each group is provided as either a container or as a border.
+Each group is provided as either a container or non-container.
 The provided logos can be added to the border if desired or the provided group name can be used or deleted to reclaim space.
-The groups are different sizes to allow an inner group to be dropped on top of an outer group.
+The groups have initial sizes that vary to allow an inner group to be dropped on top of an outer group.

 ![Groups](/images/groups.png)